Fanorona: History

-Fanorona is very popular in Madagascar.
+Fanorona is widely played in Madagascar.
 According to one version of a popular legend, an astrologer had advised King Ralambo to choose his successor by, while his sons were away from the capital, feigning sickness and urging their return; his kingdom would be given to the first son who returned home to him.
-When the king's messenger reached Ralambo's elder son Prince Andriantompokoindrindra, he was playing fanorona and trying to win a telo noho dimy (3 against 5) situation, one that is infamously difficult to resolve.
+When the king's messenger reached Ralambo's elder son Prince Andriantompokoindrindra, he was playing fanorona and trying to win a particularly difficult telo noho dimy (3 against 5) situation.
 As a result, his younger brother Prince Andrianjaka was the first to arrive and inherited the throne.

 Fanorona inspired Christian Freeling's draughts variant Bushka, which in turn inspired the game Dameo.

 Analysis

 Using 10,000 games with Alpha-beta pruning players, the game-tree complexity and state-space complexity can be computed.
 Fanorona has a game-tree complexity of ~10^{46} and a state-space complexity of ~10^{21}.

 In 2007, the game of Fanorona and smaller variants were solved weakly as a draw under perfect play.
 Both the moves f2-e3A and d3-e3A lead to a draw.